goinnn/django-tables2-reports/README.rst

         ...

-* Now you should use other RequestConfig:
+2.a.
+Now you should use other RequestConfig and change your view:

 ::